Why Are My Allergies Worse at The Beach?

 Molds

 Mold exists in areas of high moisture, the beach and surrounding areas are typically humid, which mold loves.
-At the beach, you may be exposed inside of buildings (stores, hotels, houses, cabins, campers) as well as outside in consistently damp areas like sand.
+At the beach, you may be exposed inside buildings (stores, hotels, houses, cabins, campers) as well as outside in consistently damp areas like sand.

 Avoiding Mold Allergies At The Beach